 Next, look at the change history within your Google Ads account to identify any recent adjustments or modifications.

-He also mentions that checking the change history is a natural next step in the search for answers.
-“Provided the problem is traceable to a certain period or point in time, we can also go to the change history to review our past actions to see if there is a cause/effect explanation for the change in performance,” Dang explained.
+“Provided the problem is traceable to a certain period or point in time, we can also go to the change history to review our past actions to see if there is a cause/effect explanation for the change in performance,” says Dang.

 3. Analyze the competitive landscape

-Consider the competitive landscape you operate in and check the metrics of your competitors.
-You can see your competitor’s data through tools like Spyfu and the Auction Insights report.
+Use tools like Spyfu and the Auction Insights report to see competitor data.
 This helps discern if shifts in competitor strategies coincide with your drop.

 Understanding how competitors are faring can shed light on external factors influencing your campaign performance, such as changes in the market.